jisa/myriad-export/README.md

 Therefore this docker-based tooling running old OpenVino and old Python in an old Ubuntu.
 Given a PyTorch model, it produces a model in blob format for MyriadX VPU.

+If you have an ONNX model already, this tool can also support you by skipping the PyTorch-to-ONNX conversion step and directly converting your ONNX model.

 You may want to use [Blobconverter](https://blobconverter.luxonis.com/) by Luxonis instead of this tool.
 You still need to figure out how to convert your